saucelabs/sauce-docs/docs/mobile-apps/features/biometric-authentication.md

    ```js reference title="WebdriverIO Biometrics Check Sample"
    https://github.com/saucelabs-training/demo-js/blob/docs-1.1/webdriverio/appium-app/examples/biometric-login/test/specs/biometrics.emusim.spec.ts#L10-L31
    ```
-   :::note Setting allowTouchIdEnroll capability is optional You can set the desired capability `allowTouchIdEnroll` to `true` to enable enrollment by default for your app, but if you are checking the enrollment in your script anyway, this is not required.
+   :::note Setting biometricsInterception capability is optional You can set the desired capability `biometricsInterception` to `true` to enable enrollment by default for your app, but if you are checking the enrollment in your script anyway, this is not required.
    :::
 2. If biometrics is disabled, call the `driver.toggleEnrollTouchId(true)` method to enable it.
    ```js reference title="WebdriverIO Toggle Biometrics Sample"